AdobeDocs/analytics-1.4-apis/src/pages/guides/reporting-api/methods.md

 ## Cancel

 Cancels a previously submitted report request, removing it from the processing queue.
+You can only cancel reports that are queued or running; if you send a request to cancel a completed report, the API returns an error.

 **`POST https://api.omniture.com/admin/1.4/rest/?method=Report.Cancel`**